Object-fabrication Targeted Attack for Object Detection: Experimental Results

 \subsubsection{Comparison Methods}

-As introduced in Section~\ref{sec:relate}, all the existing targeted attack methods attack the final output layers to achieve the TA-mislabeling mode and cannot be directly applied to the TA-fabrication mode.
-To make a comprehensive comparison, we modify the representative method TOG to implement the TA-fabrication attack.
-Specifically, the original TOG maximizes the classification score of the specific wrong label to mislabel one detected object, while we modify it to optimize the objectness score and classification score of the final output layer simultaneously in order to ‘fabricate’ designated target object.
-In the following contents, the original TOG for the TA-mislabel attack and the modified TOG for the TA-fabrication attack are denoted as TOG-M and TOG-F, respectively.
-TOG-F is used to evaluate the performance compared with the proposed TFA method and TOG-M is used to compare the performance between the proposed TA-fabrication mode and TA-mislabeling mode.
+As introduced in Section~\ref{sec:relate}, all the existing targeted attack methods attack the final output layers to mislabel the detected objects and cannot be directly applied to the images without objects.
+To make a comprehensive comparison, we modify the representative method TOG and CAA to implement the attack.
+Specifically, the original TOG and CAA maximize the classification score of the specific wrong label to mislabel one detected object, while we modify it to optimize the objectness score and classification score of the final output layer simultaneously to ‘fabricate’ the designated target object.